 If you love flowers and want to use an edible variety, zinnias are the way to go.
-They’re easy to grow, vibrantly colored, and can be eaten raw or cooked.
-They can however have a bitter flavor, so they are best used as a beautiful garnish.
+They’re easy to grow, vibrantly colored, and can be eaten raw or cooked, but they can, however, have a bitter flavor.

-This popular pasta shape is used in Italian cuisine.
-It has a similar size and shape to penne but has smooth sides and ends that are cut straight instead of at an angle and taste delicious covered in sauce.
+This popular pasta shape is used in Italian cuisine and has a similar size and shape to penne but has smooth sides and ends that are cut straight instead of at an angle.

 Ziziphus is a tropical juicy fruit in south-east Asia.
 Its oblong shape and red or yellow-brown color make it very distinctive.
 People enjoy its very sweet flavor that’s reminiscent of a date.

 This fruit has one of my favorite names for foods that start with “Z!”
-It’s a type of rich and sweet plum that grows in Central Europe.
-This popular seasonal table fruit is also used to make prunes.
+It’s a type of rich and sweet plum that grows in Central Europe and is used to make prunes.